 to be disabled, and information reasonably sufficient

-to permit the service provider to locate the material. - (iv) Information reasonably sufficient to permit
+to permit the service provider to locate the material.

 the service provider to contact the complaining party,